-Getting a Rebuilt Title for a Salvage Vehicle
+Getting a Rebuilt Title and Insurance for a Salvage Vehicle in California

-After repairing the vehicle to operable condition, the California DMV requires you to have a substantial amount of documentation ready.
-You will need to have the title or salvage certificate in your name or an Application for Duplicate.
+After repairing the vehicle to operable condition, the California DMV requires the driver to have a substantial amount of documentation ready.
+You will need to have the California title or salvage certificate in your name or an Application for Duplicate form.
 This proves that you are the owner of the vehicle (not only driver).

 You will also need the Application for Title or Registration, which will need to be signed by all owners listed on the vehicle, as well as the Verification of Vehicle or California Highway Control Inspection Certificate.
 The California Highway Patrol (CHP) certificate is needed for all vehicles that are salvage and being repaired after damage, as this helps to ensure that none of the parts used in the vehicle have been stolen.

-The CHP will also need you to provide proof of ownership, along with receipts for the repairs, including the parts that were used in the reconstruction, in order to get your California salvage title.
+The California Highway Patrol will also need you to provide proof of ownership, along with receipts for the repairs, including the parts that were used in the reconstruction, in order to get your California salvage title.
 Again, this ensures that all of the parts were obtained legally.
-The current fee for the inspection is $50.
+California’s current fee for the inspection is $50.

 Some of the other documentation that you may need to submit include weight certificates, smog certification, a Statement of Facts, in the event the salvage certificate is not available, and a vehicle history.
 You will also need to surrender the vehicle’s current plates.

-At that point, once you pass the inspection, you will be able to receive the new title and get registration for the vehicle.
+At that point, once you pass the inspection, your salvage title vehicles will be able to receive the new title and get DMV registration for the vehicle.
 Make sure you also have liability insurance.
-You must insure the vehicle is required to operate on California roads.
+You must have car insurance to operate on California roads.

 You will need to have Junk Receipt from the DMV, or a Dismantler’s Bill of Sale.
-You will need to fill out the Application for Title or Registration, the Verification of Vehicle or CHP Inspection Certificate, the Brake and Light Adjustment Certificates, and pay the appropriate fees, just as you would with a salvage vehicle.
+You will need to fill out the Application for Title form or Registration form, the Verification of Vehicle or CHP Inspection Certificate, the Brake and Light Adjustment Certificates, and pay the appropriate fees, just as you would with a salvage vehicle.

-In some cases, you will also need to provide the Statement of Facts, Vehicle/Vessel Transfer and Reassignment Form, the bill of sale of the parts used in the reconstruction of the vehicle, the weight declaration, vehicle history, and smog certification if the vehicle was made in 1976 or earlier.
+In some cases, you will also need to provide the Statement of Facts, Vehicle/Vessel Transfer and Reassignment Form, the bill of sale of the parts used in the reconstruction of the vehicle, the weight declaration, vehicle history, and smog certification form if the vehicle was made in 1976 or earlier.
 Coverage is on a case by case basis and may require a form.
 It’s best to call the DMV to clarify.

 Keep in mind that the fees for titling and registration can change, so be sure to check out the California DMV to get the latest information on the cost for the title, registration, and inspection as well as the appropriate form.